When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Conclusion

 \section{Conclusion}

 We investigate how incentive structures influence overreliance in traditional human-AI collaboration setups and propose an alternative mechanism design to address systemic bias toward overreliance on AI advice.
-Our theoretical analysis uncovers misaligned incentive structures as a structural driver of overreliance, while our behavioral experiment with 180 participants demonstrates that dynamic incentives simultaneously reduce overreliance and improve human-AI team performance, whereas static incentives foster strategic gaming behaviors that undermine their intended purpose.
+Our theoretical analysis uncovers misaligned incentive structures as a structural driver of overreliance.
+Our behavioral experiment with 180 participants then demonstrates that dynamic incentives simultaneously reduce overreliance and improve human-AI team performance.
+In contrast, static incentives foster strategic behavior that undermines their intended purpose.
 While our findings are demonstrated in image classification, the identified bias term may operate differently across domains with varying cognitive effort requirements and decision stakes.
-Future research opportunities, therefore, include investigating how our framework's parameters manifest across different human-AI collaboration contexts, particularly high-stakes professional environments, and developing sophisticated mechanism designs, including dynamic systems and personalized approaches that move beyond traditional cognitive interventions toward structural solutions for effective human-AI collaboration.
+Future research should investigate how these mechanisms operate across diverse domains and populations, develop adaptive approaches that balance performance with worker welfare, and explore governance structures that ensure incentive designs serve both organizational goals and worker well-being.